On Anzac Day, services in lockdown replaced by home vigils

 She said the community carefully maintained social distancing as they placed candles, pictures of serving ancestors and wreaths of native leaves and flowers under an Australian flag hanging on a tree.

-Marches and gatherings were canceled for only the third time — the last time in 1942 and previously during the devastating Spanish flu outbreak of 1918.
+Marches and gatherings were canceled for only the third time — they were previously canceled in 1942 and during the devastating Spanish flu outbreak of 1918.

 In New Zealand, where even tighter crowd restrictions are in place, Prime Minister Jacinda Ardern stood at dawn on the driveway of Premier House, the leader’s official residence, for a ceremony.